-- 1 8-ounce package cream cheese, room temperature
+- 1 (8-ounce) package cream cheese, room temperature

-- 1/4 pound (1 stick) butter, room temperature
+- 8 tablespoons (1 stick) butter, room temperature (I use salted butter)

 - 1 teaspoon vanilla